lakshmichandrakala/go-parameterize/README.md

 # go-parameterize
-Go implementation of Ruby's String.parameterize
+Go implementation of Ruby's string parameterize

+Replaces special characters in a string with a '-' and converts all alphabets to lower case